 assistive technologies: equipment, devices or systems that support the functioning and independence of people with disability.
-Assistive technologies for reading include print magnifiers, sc een readers, braille, large print and talking books.
+Assistive technologies for reading include print magnifiers, screen readers, braille, large print and talking books.

 born-accessible publication: a digital publication that is designed from inception to be accessible to all readers.
-See also: accessibility, accessible publication, inclusive publishing braille: a tactile reading and writing system made up of raised dots.
-See also: assistive technologies digital-first workflow: a workflow in which a digital publication is p oduced and published first befo e the publication is printed.
+See also: accessible publication, inclusive publishing braille: a tactile reading and writing system made up of raised dots.
+See also: assistive technologies digital-first workflow: a workflow in which a digital publication is produced and published first before the publication is printed.
 See also: format-neutral workflow, print-first workflow digital rights management (DRM): the use of technology to manage access to copyrighted material in a digital format.